emleddin/comp-chem-website/pages/general_info/these-people-rock.md

 wrote and/or shared several of the scripts that you see in these guides (they're denoted accordingly).

-The Jekyll theme this page was built from was written by Tom Johnson.
+The Jekyll theme that this site was built from was written by Tom Johnson.
 It's available [here](https://github.com/tomjoht/documentation-theme-jekyll).

 {% include links.html %}